CopernicaMarketingSoftware/AMQP-CPP/README.md

 AMQP-CPP is fully asynchronous and does not do any blocking (system) calls, so it can be used in high performance applications without the need for threads.

-The AMQP-CPP library uses C++11 features, so if you intend use it, please make sure that your compiler is up-to-date and supports C++11.
+The AMQP-CPP library uses C++11 features, so if you intend to use it, please make sure that your compiler is up-to-date and supports C++11.

 **Note for the reader:** This readme file has a peculiar structure.
 We start